Dr. Ray Mitchell, Dean of the Georgetown University School of Medicine

 One might argue that we should focus research on therapeutics to “Health” as opposed to the disease based and even disease prevention based curriculum that each of our schools has predominantly delivered over recent decades.
-While we must continue to provide education for the tools of therapeutics in logical and rational fashion, Growing nutrition and wellness are challenging but long term targets.
+While we must continue to provide education for the tools of therapeutics in a logical and rational fashion, growing nutrition and wellness are challenging but long term targets.

 What are most the important facets of an undergraduate’s application to medical school from an admissions perspective?

-The applicant must complete the process, which the Jesuits call “discernment”- self inspection of motivation, passions, and heart.
+The applicant must complete the process, which the Jesuits call “discernment”- self-inspection of motivation, passions, and heart.
 For our committee like others, it includes a holistic look at exposure- shadowing or otherwise in healthcare, research, and importantly for us, service to others.
 There must be an altruistic basis for most schools to resonate with an applicant.
 I would advise each student to decide their story, work through it carefully and stick to their narrative- It should drive personal statements, interviews, and the entire application in the most genuine fashion.

 How do you foresee medical education changing in the next few years?

 Increasingly, our schools respond to the challenge of different tracks that recognize passions, talents, and directions for different students from many different backgrounds.
 Increasingly we will see schools develop a capability for individualism in that education.
-That will require increased attention to competence based assessment that will allow a learner, be it student, resident, or fellow, to demonstrate their mastery of required skills and advance at their own rate.
+That will require increased attention to competency-based assessment that will allow a learner, be it student, resident, or fellow, to demonstrate their mastery of required skills and advance at their own rate.

-That will hopefully also reduce time of training and reduce educational debt.
+That will hopefully also reduce the time of training and reduce educational debt.
 Importantly we will continue to center our educational models around patient safety and quality of care that would make newer types of simulation and care hopefully.
 We will see more innovations in this area-procedure based simulation, followed by techniques like perfused cadaveric dissection, for surgeons before they do patient procedures.
 This will be a time when we will partner with our clinical systems to look at the patient care arena to create innovative new educational methods with shorter and shorter intervals from care to education.